pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 Vicki Boykis about how the tech industry doesn't do the greatest job of
 <a href="https://increment.com/software-architecture/architecture-for-generations/" target="_blank">
 <!-- markup clean_ -->passing on institutional knowledge.</a>

-Different domain, same problem.
+Different domain, same problems.

-So I actually think there might be something to my idea for a Research Software Engineer Mentoring Network.
+So I actually think there might be something to the ways I've proposed here that we can help scientists move from competent to expert Python programmers.
+Just to say it one more time, slightly differently, those two ways are:
+1. build curated collections of code, searchable by research domain, and
+2. provide some sort of mentoring network that can help scientists stuck with code figure out what is the actual question they are asking.

 Here is where I hope people will comment: on our Discourse, at our meetings.
 Maybe even in the Twitterverse (but please let's try to move quickly to a different format).
 If you also have ideas and/or strong feelings about this,